OWASP/www-chapter-seoul/index.md

 # Meetup Events
 ---
 We are on Meetup.
-For the list of latest events please join our community (https://www.meetup.com/OWASP-Seoul)
+For the list of latest events please join our community (https://www.meetup.com/OWASP-Seoul){: target="_blank"}

 {% include chapter_events.html group=page.meetup-group %}

 <br>